profile curation and automated feeds by GRRL! updated: January 25, 2026

 FACTIOD:

-Antonella's full bio:
+Antonella's bio:

 Antonella Farina Bassani is a Brazilian racing driver making serious waves in South American motorsport, becoming the first woman to win in Porsche Cup Brazil and the youngest woman to compete in Stock Car Pro Series at just 19 years old.